 The San Francisco board of supervisors recently introduced a budget measure that would raise the minimum wage for nonprofit and in-home supportive service workers from $15/hour to $17/hour.
 When challenged, the board justified the $13 million added annual expense to the city budget by citing the crisis the home healthcare field is experiencing in San Francisco.
 It is bleeding workers daily.

 All governmental organizations and NGOs are founded by well-meaning actors with good intentions.
 However, corruption inevitably sets in as the “good intentions” are gradually eclipsed by the inevitable organizational impulse to survive and self-perpetuate.
 Institutions, like organisms, seek survival for themselves and their descendants.
 They survive, reproduce, replace, predate, evolve, alter, consume and grow.
 And when a sufficient number of institutions coexist, they function like an ecosystem.

-This is the second in our series on case manager stress relief.
-In our first post, we talked about the physical things you can do daily to relieve stress.
+This is the third in our series on case manager stress relief.
+In the first post we discussed the physical things you can do daily to relieve stress.
 The second post focused on ways to find mental stress relief.
 Today, we look at how to prevent burnout by identifying and lessening exhaustion factors.